How to Engage Authored Content

 - A tweet promoting blog posts authored by them on their blog

-- A tweet about articles written by them on a magazine
+- A tweet containing articles written by them and featured in a magazine

 - Articles, blog posts, podcasts or videos in which they are featured significantly (interview, multiple quotes…)

 Here are the different tactics to use to engage on an original tweet.